Learning Optimal Topology for Ad-hoc Robot Networks: Introduction

-To relax the necessity of direct cycle topology computation, we alternatively seek the synthesis of a data-driven predictor trained by the data of various configurations of a robot network in addition to the optimal topology information associated with those configurations.
-Given a new configuration of robots, one can efficiently feed that configuration to the predictor to yield a predicted cycle topology of the network.
-We stress that such a topology prediction process may be extremely useful in the motion planning of a robot network in a communicational perspective.
-Namely, when a motion step is planned for the robots of a network, the result of those steps as a new configuration, can be assessed by the topology predictor.
+\y{To relax the necessity of direct cycle topology computation, we alternatively seek the synthesis of a data-driven predictor trained by the data of various configurations of a robot network in addition to the optimal topology information associated with those configurations.
+When a motion step is planned for robots of a network, the result of those steps, as a new configuration, can be assessed by the topology predictor.
 If the predictor returns any (optimal) topology, then the maneuvers of the robots may be allowed.
-Otherwise, such a set of maneuvers shall be avoided as it would be highly probable that their execution leads to various detachments of the robots from their network.
-Put differently, we seek the solution to the following problem. \begin{plm} Suppose an algorithm, associated with a set of optimality criteria, using which one can yield the optimal topology corresponding to an ad-hoc robot network.
-Then, given a dataset comprising the ground-truth results of the presupposed algorithm, synthesize a data-driven model which can predict the optimal topology of an unknown configuration of the intended ad-hoc robot network. \end{plm} In the next section, we review the major results in topology learning for ad-hoc networks.
-Meanwhile, we highlight their advantages and disadvantages in the context of robot networks.
+Otherwise, such a set of maneuvers shall be avoided as it would be highly probable that their execution leads to various detachments of the robots from their network.} To recapitulate, we seek the solution to the following problem. \begin{plm} Suppose an algorithm, associated with a set of optimality criteria, using which one can yield the optimal topology corresponding to an ad-hoc robot network.
+Then, given a dataset comprising the ground-truth results of the presupposed algorithm, synthesize a data-driven model which can predict the optimal topology of an unknown configuration of that network. \end{plm}